tomatospy/tomatospy.github.io/writings.md

 -*30 August 2018*

 ##### [The technical reasons why Huawei is too great a 5G risk](https://www.afr.com/opinion/the-technical-reasons-why-huawei-too-great-a-5g-risk-20180614-h11e3o)
 An [opinion piece](https://www.afr.com/opinion/the-technical-reasons-why-huawei-too-great-a-5g-risk-20180614-h11e3o) published in the *Australian Financial Review*.
-There are many ways to subvert a system when you provide its key infrastructure, but why use backdoors or bugs when your people can also provide insider access.
+There are many ways to subvert a system when you provide its key infrastructure, but why use backdoors or bugs when people can also provide insider access.

 -*14 June 2018*